Bruce Seldon vs. Mike Tyson: "Fix" controversy

 Almost immediately after the fight, the audience began chanting "Fix!", having thought Seldon took a dive in order for Tyson to win the championship and move on to face Evander Holyfield.
 The crowd would continue to serenade Seldon with chants of "Fix!" as he remained in the ring for an interview with Jim Gray.
 Gray would openly ask Seldon if he did in fact take a dive, but Seldon professed his innocence, stating "I didn't train 12 weeks to come in here and take a dive."

 Aftermath

 After his embarrassing loss, Seldon would retire from boxing, eventually staging a comeback in 2004 at the age of 37.
 Meanwhile, Tyson would officially vacate his WBC title and proceed with his much anticipated match with Holyfield for the WBA Heavyweight championship.
-Though Tyson was 6–1 favorite, Holyfield had then scored a stunning upset victory by defeating Tyson via 11th-round technical knockout.
+Though Tyson was a 6–1 favorite, Holyfield scored a stunning upset victory by defeating Tyson via 11th-round technical knockout.
 Tyson would subsequently lose the rematch by disqualification in 1997 as well as his next Heavyweight title match in 2002 against Lennox Lewis.
 As such, the Seldon match would be Tyson's final heavyweight championship victory.

 The vacant WBC belt was contested in February 1997, with Lennox Lewis defeating Oliver McCall.

 Rapper Tupac Shakur was attending the fight that night, and was fatally shot after the fight in a drive-by shooting.
-He died six days later on September 13, 1996 at 4:03 pm.